 Fearful avoidant attachment

 Fearful avoidant attachment makes one insecure and afraid to be loved.
-They do not respond well to feelings of affection and get threatened pretty quickly.
+They do not respond well to expressions of affection and feel threatened pretty quickly.
 Being afraid of being hurt, it doesn’t take them too long to hear alarm bells and run in the other direction.

 Related Reading: How Can I Overcome Feeling Insecure In Relationships?

-People with anxious attachment often overthink their relationships but have a much stronger desire to be close to a partner.
+People with anxious attachment often overthink their relationships, but deep inside, they have a much stronger desire to be close to a partner.
 They want to hold onto somebody as much as they can.
 However, they are just as afraid of being abandoned as those with fearful avoidant attachment.

 Secure attachment is the most sorted of the lot, one that enjoys his independence and autonomy in relationships.
 While retaining their individuality, they are still able to create lasting connections and show no signs of being commitment-phobes.

 Parents are the center-point of determining how attachment styles sprout in a person.
 Loving someone with avoidant attachment can be slightly dark, because a person with this attachment style lacked the basic requirements of nurture and care that they needed in childhood.

 When a provider is unresponsive, a careless parental figure, absent or negligent – a child may start showing signs of avoidant attachment.
 This causes profound anxiety and sadness within them, which further compels them to rely upon themselves.
 In today’s era, roughly 30% of people show avoidant attachment patterns in daily life.
 Here are some activities that parents may do knowingly or unknowingly to trigger avoidant attachment in their child’s adulthood later on.